-This active layer is contained in a sealed and isolated environment.
+This layer is contained in a sealed and isolated environment.

-In this state, the fluid behaves more like a gas than a liquid.
+In this state, the fluid behaves more like a gas than a liquid (see References).

-Apply light and magnetism to either surface.
+Apply light and magnetism into either glass surface.
 Polarization of the applied magnetic field

 will determine the "angle of incidence" light experiences as it exits the cell.